How to… Set (& Stick to!) Goals

 Don’t forget the fun stuff!

-Many of us focus on improvements relating to exercise, food, weight, personal habits, work ethic, getting a job etc. But set some goals around things you LIKE doing e.g. go to the theatre 4 times this year, play in a 5-a-side football club, join a rock choir, whatever floats your boat.
+Many of us focus on improvements relating to exercise, food, weight, personal habits, work ethic, getting a job etc. But set some goals around things you LIKE doing e.g. read a challenging book, reduce your golf handicap, join a choir, whatever floats your boat.
 Doing more of the things we enjoy or find inspiring is great for our general wellbeing.
 And resolutions aren’t supposed to be a form of torture or self-deprecation!

 This is your personal project, so choose what really matters to you.
 Goal setting is a chance to reflect, re-inspire and be the best you can be.